Hi I’m Paul Smith and this is my website.

 I grew up in Yeovil, Somerset and was heavily involved with the early internet scene, you may remember me from Usenet and the Undernet hanging around on various left-wing or technology groups and channels.
 I ran a fairly substantial network of gaming websites back in the day and started blogging in 2004, hosted a podcast for ten years and was involved with the early streaming scene until it started to fizz out and was replaced by large social media companies that ended up dominating and in a very real way changed what the internet was for many people.

-In 2021, after letting my blog rot for perhaps six or seven years, what energy I did invest in social media I’ve decided to try and re-invest into my blog - I miss the olden days, with trackbacks, pingbacks, RSS and the general openness of the web.
+In 2021, after letting my blog rot for perhaps five or six years, what energy I did invest in social media I’ve decided to try and re-invest into my blog - I miss the olden days, with trackbacks, pingbacks, RSS and the general openness of the web.
 It’s sad to see so many rich and diverse communities that existed online now deserted, and in some cases they’re now nothing more than a pile of broken hyperlinks and expired domain names.

 I suppose I’m blogging again to try and resist that trend.
 Too many see the internet as a way to make their social media app work - they scroll infinitely through their feed, shown material decided by an algorithm judged most likely to generate a response from them and increase time spent on the platform.
 I don’t think that is necessarily helpful to humanity.